grafana/grafana/docs/sources/datasources/aws-cloudwatch/aws-authentication/index.md

 If the **Assume Role ARN** field is left empty, Grafana uses the provided credentials from the selected authentication method directly, and permissions to AWS data must be attached directly to those credentials.
 The **Assume Role ARN** field is optional for all authentication methods except for Grafana Assume Role.

-To disable this feature in open-source Grafana or Grafana Enterprise, refer to the [`assume_role_enabled` documentation][configure-grafana-assume-role-enabled].
+To disable this feature in open source Grafana or Grafana Enterprise, refer to the [`assume_role_enabled` documentation][configure-grafana-assume-role-enabled].

 ### Use an external ID